60frames/webpack-hot-server-middleware/README.md

 ## Usage

-Webpack Hot Server Middleware expects your Webpack config to export an [array of configurations](http://webpack.github.io/docs/configuration.html#multiple-configurations), one for your client bundle and one for your server bundle, e.g.
+Webpack Hot Server Middleware expects your Webpack config to export an [array of configurations](http://webpack.github.io/docs/configuration.html#multiple-configurations), one for your client bundle and one for your server bundle:

 ```js
 // webpack.config.js